tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 However, pure PQC key exchange may be required for specific deployments with regulatory or compliance mandates that necessitate the exclusive use of post-quantum cryptography.
 Such requirements may arise in environments governed by stringent cryptographic standards that prohibit reliance on traditional public-key algorithms.

 Hybrid Public Key Encryption (HPKE) specifies a scheme for encrypting arbitrary-length plaintexts to a recipient’s public key.
-The use of HPKE with JOSE and COSE is specified in {{?I-D.ietf-jose-hpke-encrypt}} and {{?I-D.ietf-cose-hpke}}, respectively.
-HPKE can be extended to support both pure PQC and post-quantum/traditional (PQ/T) hybrid Key Encapsulation Mechanisms (KEMs), as defined in {{?I-D.ietf-hpke-pq}}.
+The use of HPKE with JOSE and COSE is specified in {{!I-D.ietf-jose-hpke-encrypt}} and {{!I-D.ietf-cose-hpke}}, respectively.
+HPKE can be extended to support both pure PQC and post-quantum/traditional (PQ/T) hybrid Key Encapsulation Mechanisms (KEMs), as defined in {{!I-D.ietf-hpke-pq}}.
 This document specifies the use of these KEMs in HPKE for JOSE and COSE.

 Supporting both pure PQC and PQ/T hybrid KEMs enables flexible deployment choices: hybrid mechanisms provide a conservative transition strategy with defense in depth, while pure PQC mechanisms accommodate deployments with regulatory, compliance, or policy-driven requirements for exclusive use of PQC.